me6262/pyAutoDownloader/README.md

 the original application was made in c# with
-.NET framework 6, i wanted to be able to make changes to it easily while also remaining on linux, so while i was bored? i started to completely rebuild the app in python using
+.NET framework 6, i wanted to be able to make changes to it easily while also remaining on linux, so while I was bored, I started to completely rebuild the app in python using
-GTK3 python binds. which theoretically should function on window and mac as well as linux.
+GTK3 python binds. which theoretically should function on windows and mac as well as linux.

 this allows future students with different hardware and software preferences not be